smonroe4242/smonroe4242.github.io/README.md

 - Experienced with and enthusiastic about stress-testing software for edge cases and finding weak points in program architecture

 - Sharp, focused, and unrelentingly solution-oriented.
-Yeah, I'm that guy.

 ## Projects